Telenor signals India cut-off if permit cost soars

 "Our cash flow remains on track to break even in the first half of 2013," Brekke said.

-Last month, Brekke said Telenor was confident of finding a new partner in India before the auction as it seeks to end its tie-up with Indian real estate company Unitech Ltd (UNTE.NS).
+Last month, Brekke said Telenor was confident of finding a new partner in India before the auction as it seeks to end its tie-up with Indian real estate company Unitech Ltd.

 Telenor must have a local company as its partner because India caps foreign holdings in telecoms operators at 74 percent.